 Because they hail from two multi-color parents, Pomskies can come in myriad coat and eye colors.
-Their coats can be any combination of brown, red, gray, blue, or white.
-Pomskies can also inherit the same coat patterns as their husky parents, like an adorable tuxedo or brindle look.
+Their coats can be any combination of brown, red, gray, blue, or white, and Pomskies can also inherit the same coat patterns as their husky parents, such as an adorable tuxedo or brindle look.
 Their fluffy double coat will need to be brushed daily.
 Even so, Pomsky owners can still expect to find puppy hair everywhere, as this breed is definitely prone to shedding.

 An old saying declares that the eyes are windows to the soul, and a Pomsky’s eyes will certainly steal anyone’s heart.
 Pomsky eye colors range from light hazel to piercing blue.
 It’s also not uncommon to see a Pomsky with two different colored eyes, similar to the Siberian husky.

 Training is crucial for any Pomsky, and owners should plan to spend many hours educating their pup.
-This isn’t to say that Pomskies aren’t highly trainable—they certainly are, with a committed owner and lots of praise.
-The Pomsky’s intelligent, independent nature will be complemented by consistency, treats, and praise.
-It may take a more experienced dog owner to properly train a Pomsky, since their spunky, intelligent nature means they will learn how to push your boundaries if you’re not consistent.
+This isn't to say that Pomskies aren't highly trainable—they certainly are, with a committed owner and lots of praise.
+The Pomsky's intelligent, independent nature will be complemented by consistency, treats, and positive reinforcement.
+It may take a more experienced dog owner to properly train a Pomsky, as their spunky, intelligent nature means they will learn how to push your boundaries if you're not consistent.

-The Pomsky Owners Association recommends starting out with short, 10–15 minute training sessions in order to keep your Pomsky’s interest.
-And the organization notes that the breed is highly food motivated—so load up on training treats to help reinforce good behaviors.
-Pomskies may look angelic and innocent, but the Siberian side of them loves getting the upper hand.
+The Pomsky Owners Association recommends starting out with short, 10–15 minute training sessions in order to keep your Pomsky's interest.
+And the organization notes that training with treats can be a win for this pup—so load up to help reinforce good behaviors.
+Pomskies may look angelic and innocent, but the Siberian side of them loves to be mischievous.